Elephants should not suffer because of an industry that prioritised financial gain over regard for the animals

 Elephants are ill-suited for a life in the tourism industry.
 Their size, strength and intelligence results in inhumane management practices, such as chaining, cruel training and harsh punishment so they could entertain the flock of worldwide visitors who were coming to see them.

-The risk to tourists
+Health risk to tourists

 But there are risks for visitors, too.
 Elephants can contract tuberculosis from humans and can spread the disease to uninfected people through close contact.
 Just two years ago, ten tourism elephants at Amer Fort in India tested positive for tuberculosis.
 Reliable screening for tuberculosis is rare or inaccurate, so the actual health risks is hard to predict, but the results can have grave consequences.